cap-js/docs/java/developing-applications/building.md

 #### Migrate from goal `install-cdsdk` to `npm ci`

-To migrate from the deprecated goal `install-cdsdk` to the npm ci approach, the following steps are required:
+To migrate from the deprecated goal `install-cdsdk` to the new `npm ci` approach, the following steps are required:

 1. Remove execution of goal `install-cdsdk` from the `cds-maven-plugin` in `srv/pom.xml`:
 ```xml